expressjs/generator/README.md

 $ npm install -g express-generator
 ```

-You can also run the application generator with the npx command (available in Node.js 8.2.0).
+You can also run the application generator with the `npx` command (available since Node.js 8.2.0).

 ```sh
 $ npx express-generator